 A. Basic BMW motorcycle clutch information

 On average, we found that the /5 clutch would last around 60 k miles and the /2 a bit less.
 Some people rode very hard and would burn one up in short order and some would get more than 100 k miles.
-As it wears, it will usually state slipping at high speed.
+As it wears, it will usually start slipping at high speed.
 Then the speed at which it slips will gradually lower until you just aren’t going anywhere.
 It was not uncommon for a person to ride only in the city and have a badly worn clutch without any symptom.
 Then one day the rider would have some reason to get onto the freeway and discover that he/she couldn’t even keep up with traffic, due to clutch slippage.
 Once it starts to slip, it is all over.
 Assuming that it is adjusted properly, the clutch must be removed for inspection.
 It could be oil soaked or just worn out.

 This is an attempt to clarify some of the clutch/flywheel issues that have cropped up.
-It is by memory and fortunately I still have a bunch of NOS and old clutch parts to show for examples.
+It is by memory and fortunately, I still have a bunch of NOS and old clutch parts to show for examples.
 I did so many of these that I can’t even remember using measurements, but an individual owner has no way to get that experience.
 I have included some measurements as examples.
 Sorry, but I have no metric micrometer or caliper, so I had to use inches.
 I have no idea of the official BMW specs, I only know what works.
 Please do not fail to suggest corrections, or ask questions.
 I am forgetting some important things, as you will see below.

-B. The prewar and postwar clutch and flywheel
+B. The pre-war and post-war clutch and flywheel

 This is only partial information about the late 30’s bikes and the /3 models.

-This shows the flywheel that is in a R61 from about 1939.
+This shows the flywheel that is in an R61 from about 1939.
 The clutch parts “slide” on the six posts that are pressed into the flywheel.
 As the power gets applied to the clutch, the parts tend to wear a ridge into the side of the post.
 One must carefully examine the posts for any wear in the form of minor ridges.
 These ridges tend to “catch” the plates and not allow “smooth” clutch operation.
 The holes in the parts also tend to become elongated.
 That shows as a bit more slop in the driveline.

 These are some of the parts that apply to the post type flywheel.
 The friction plate may not look exactly like that one.
 This one is similar to a /2 plate.